Realtime Market Data (WebSocket)¶

 MESSAGE: batch_subscribe [token] post_market true

-Notes: - When enabled, WebSocket streams return static post-market data instead of live ticks. - Data remains unchanged for the duration of the session. - This mode is intended for: - Strategy testing - Backtesting validation - UI and integration development - Post market data is available only after the market has closed.
+Notes: - When enabled, WebSocket streams return static post-market data instead of live ticks. - Data remains unchanged for the duration of the session. - This mode is intended for strategy testing, validation, and integration development. - Post-market data is available only after the market has closed.

 Key Characteristics¶